Jengki style

 Jengki, also known as Yankee style, was a post-war modernist architectural style developed in Indonesia following its independence.
 The style was popular between late 1950s and early 1960s.

 Jengki style reflected the new influence of the United States on Indonesian architecture after hundreds years of the Dutch colonial rule.
 It can be interpreted as a tropical interpretation of American post-war modernist suburb houses.
 Johan Silas, a native architect, speculates that this distinctive architecture is an expression of the political spirit of freedom among the Indonesians, which translated into an architecture that differs from what the Dutch had done.

 History

 Early form

-Jengki style first appeared with the development of new satellite town Kebayoran Baru.
-Designed by Ger Boom Job & Sprey, Construction of the area was finished in 1955.
-These houses, which were made for the staffs of BPM oil company, were known for its bold character and playful angles.
-For example, middle class houses in Kebayoran were designed with square or rectangular layout, but the first floor is tilted forward to protect the facade of the lower level from the sun.
-Lower-level official houses in Kebayoran make use of front patio.
+Jengki style first appeared with the development of the new satellite town of Kebayoran Baru.
+Designed by Ger Boom Job & Sprey, construction of the area was finished in 1955.
+These houses, which were made for the staffs of BPM oil company, were known for their bold character and playful angles.
+For example, middle class houses in Kebayoran were designed with a square or rectangular layout, but the first floor is tilted forward to protect the facade of the lower level from the sun.
+Lower-level official houses in Kebayoran make use of the front patio.
 Similar houses were built in other cities where the BPM operates, e.g. Balikpapan.